Community Support Service

 Advocacy and Education

-Our Community support workers provide support with advocacy within the healthcare, corrections, court systems and WINZ when needed.
+Our community support workers provide support with advocacy within the healthcare, corrections, court systems and WINZ when needed.
 This support helps mothers make informed decisions about their care and the care of their children.

 Holistic Care